gh-mentor/python-workshop/ex2-template-pattern/README.md

 ### Testing Phase
 1. **Unit Tests**:
-   - "Write a pytest test case to verify that the `CompanyReport` class generates a report correctly."
+   - "Write a unit test case to verify that the `CompanyReport` class generates a report correctly."
-   - "Generate a pytest test to check that the header and footer methods are called in the correct order."
+   - "Generate a unit test to check that the header and footer methods are called in the correct order."

 2. **Mocking and Isolation**:
-   - "Write a pytest test that mocks the data retrieval dependency for the `CompanyReport` class."
+   - "Write a unit test that mocks the data retrieval dependency for the `CompanyReport` class."

 ### Documentation Phase
 1. **Explain the Pattern**: